 The great servant of the Lord, John Wesley, used the term “means of grace” referring to spiritual disciplines or habits.
 Though his term may not be used a great deal today, it is probably a much more encouraging and useful phrase than ‘spiritual disciplines.’

 How do we gain access to this ocean of grace?
-One of the wonderful tools that is a “means of grace” which we need to give serious attention to is simple yet profound.
+One of the wonderful tools is a “means of grace” to which we need to give serious attention is simple yet profound.
 We might call this a key to the storehouse of God’s unlimited grace.
 What is that key?

 Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
 For everyone who asks receives, and he who seeks finds, and to him who knocks it will be opened.
 Or what man is there among you who, if his son asks for bread, will give him a stone?
 Or if he asks for a fish, will he give him a serpent?
 If you then, being evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask Him!
 Therefore, whatever you want men to do to you, do also to them, for this is the Law and the Prophets (Matthew 7:7-12).